 UPDATE: This post was originally published in November 2017.

 This post is sponsored by Home Depot.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-Earlier this month, I shared one of my favorite holiday traditions: an annual all-girls Christmas Party featuring the best holiday appetizer, Chicken Party Purses.
+Last year, I shared one of my favorite holiday traditions: an annual all-girls Christmas Party featuring the best holiday appetizer, Chicken Party Purses.

 And it got me thinking about all of the other fun holiday traditions my family and friends have created over the years.
 Read on below for some of my favorite holiday recipes and the stories behind them.

 For me, “the holidays” start on Thanksgiving.
 My family heads up to Big Canoe for a weekend spent in the mountains, relaxing, eating good food and spending time in the great outdoors.

 And about 10 years ago, we added a new tradition to that glorious mix: making hot cocoa and curling up around the fireplace while The Family Stone plays in the background.
 It's such a quirky and heartwarming movie, and coupled with a steaming up of cocoa, it's the perfect way to kick off the holiday season.

 Holiday Traditions: Hot Cocoa + The Family Stone